d3d1rty/typochan/README.md

 bundle
 ```

-Then, create the `.env` file and enable user signup.
+Then, create the `.env` file.
+Set the chan name and enable user signup.

 ```
+CHAN_NAME="Typochan"
 ALLOW_SIGNUP=true
 ```